TopBuild Corp Gets $17 Billion Buyout Offer From QXO at $505 Per Share

 What Actually Happened

-Brad Jacobs is doing what Brad Jacobs does.
-The serial acquirer behind XPO Logistics is now using QXO as a vehicle to roll up building products distribution, and TopBuild is by far his biggest target yet.
-The deal would put QXO on a path to become the second-largest building products distributor in the country.
-TopBuild, which installs and distributes insulation and other building products, generated $5.4bn in trailing twelve-month revenue.
-At $505 per share, QXO is paying roughly 3.1x that revenue.
+Brad Jacobs is running the same playbook he always runs.
+The serial acquirer behind XPO Logistics is using QXO to consolidate building products distribution.
+TopBuild is his biggest target yet.
+The deal would make QXO the second-largest building products distributor in the country.
+TopBuild installs and distributes insulation and other building products.
+It generated $5.4bn in trailing twelve-month revenue.
+At $505 per share, QXO is paying roughly 3.1x sales.

-The playbook is familiar: Jacobs buys fragmented industries, squeezes out costs, and scales.
-He did it with waste management, trucking, and logistics.
-Building products is the next target.
+The formula hasn't changed: Jacobs buys fragmented industries, cuts costs, and scales.
+He did it in waste management, trucking, and logistics.
+Building products is next.

 The Catch

 This is a stock-and-cash deal, not all cash.
 That distinction matters.
-The $505 headline number is only as solid as QXO's stock price on closing day.
-If QXO shares drop between now and the shareholder vote, the actual value per BLD share could come in lower than $505.
-Halper Sadeh LLC is already investigating whether the price is fair to TopBuild shareholders, which is standard ambulance-chasing for deals this size but signals that at least some investors think $505 undervalues the company.
+The $505 headline number depends on QXO's stock price at closing.
+If QXO shares fall between now and the shareholder vote, the actual payout per BLD share lands below $505.
+Halper Sadeh LLC is already investigating whether the price is fair to TopBuild shareholders.
+That's standard deal-chasing litigation, but it signals some investors think $505 undervalues the company.

-There is also the question of regulatory review.
-A $17bn deal in building products distribution will get antitrust attention, and the timeline for approval is unclear.
-BLD shares will likely trade at a discount to the offer price until both the shareholder vote and regulatory clearance are locked in.
-That spread is where the real risk sits.
+Then there's antitrust.
+A $17bn deal in building products distribution will draw regulatory scrutiny, and the approval timeline remains unclear.
+BLD shares will likely trade below the offer price until shareholders vote and regulators sign off.
+That spread between the trading price and $505 is where the risk lives.

 Bottom Line

-If you owned BLD at $410, a 23% premium sounds generous.
-But Jacobs has a history of buying good businesses at reasonable prices and extracting far more value over time.
-The question for current shareholders is whether $505 captures TopBuild's long-term earnings power in a housing market that still has a structural supply deficit.
+If you owned BLD at $410, a 23% premium looks generous.
+But Jacobs has a history of buying good businesses at fair prices and extracting far more value over time.
+The question for shareholders: does $505 capture TopBuild's long-term earnings power in a housing market with a structural supply deficit?
 Watch for competing bids.
-If none emerge, $505 is probably the ceiling.
-The number to track: the spread between BLD's trading price and $505, which tells you exactly how much the market trusts this deal to close as advertised.
+If none surface, $505 is probably the ceiling.
+The number to track: the spread between BLD's trading price and $505.
+That gap tells you exactly how much the market trusts this deal to close as advertised.

 TopBuild doesn't have a Basis Report yet.
 Generate a full BLD analysis here to see how the acquisition price stacks up against intrinsic value.